agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 For this example, we condition on the agent making a single step from [3,1] to [2,1] by moving left.
 For an agent with low noise, this provides almost as much evidence as the agent going all the way to Donut South.

 [Codebox showing trajectory with only a single step]

+Our approach to inference is slightly different than in the example at the start of this chapter.
+The approach is a direct translation of the expression for the posterior above [todo: label equations].
+For each observed state-action pair, we compute the likelihood of the agent (with given $$U$$) choosing that action in the state.
+(In contrast, the naive approach above will become intractable for long, noisy action sequences -- as it will need to loop over all possible sequences).

 ~~~~
 var utilityTablePrior = function(){
   var baseUtilityTable = {